(Please note that seminar policies and notes on how work is graded, are only printed in the syllabus PDF).

 Official Rationale for Invading Iraq [this would be a heading in your eventual paper]

-- Shifting explanations for the invasion [example of a point you cover in this section]
+- Shifting explanations for the invasion [an example of a point covered in this section]

 - The WMD argument